kaustubhsridhar/toto_benchmark/README.md

 ## Contributing to TOTO

  We invite the community to submit their methods to TOTO benchmark.
-We allow the following types of submission:
+We support the following challenges:

-- **Type 1**: a pre-trained visual representation model.
+- **Challenge 1**: a pre-trained visual representation model.
-- **Type 2**: an agent policy which uses either a custom visual representation or the ones we provide.
+- **Challenge 2**: an agent policy which uses either a custom visual representation or the ones we provide.

-### Type 1: Contributing a Visual Representation Model
+### Challenge 1: Visual Representation Model Challenge

 To submit your custom visual representation model to TOTO, you will train your visual representation model in any preferred way, generate image embeddings for TOTO datasets with your model, and finally train and submit a BC agent on this dataset.
 You will submit both your visual representation model and the BC model.
 We have provided scripts for interfacing with your vision model and for BC training.
 Please see the following instructions for details.